coveo/source.coveo.com/_posts/2015-02-10-the-tale-of-a-programming-contest-part2.md

 Then, probably the most important task was to find the challenges the students would have to work on during the contest.
 This is where I always push to get the challenges more *challenging*.
 I admit, I’m the one who always thinks it’s going to be too easy.
 But boy, was I wrong this year!

-After a few meetings of brainstorming on ideas around what we do (search engine, usage analytics, …), we decided to ask the students to provide an analytics engine on top of a near1 billion log lines of Apache web server.
+After a few meetings of brainstorming on ideas around what we do (search engine, usage analytics, …), we decided to ask the students to provide an analytics engine on top of nearly 1 billion log lines of Apache web server.
 We wanted the engine to provide small metrics such as count by error code or access by country for a specific date range.
 But we also added a few more complex metrics such as the average response time, the max response time, and others.

 The contest was divided in three different parts: